Skip to content

 Feasibility and scale

-There is a high probability that this grant will be successful.
-The strongest proposals will show potential for being replicated successfully in other communities.
+There is a high probability that the project will be successful.
+The strongest proposals will demonstrate potential for successful replication in other communities.

 Geography

-We seek to support projects across the state in large and small communities.
-Preparing a high-quality proposal may be more difficult for smaller communities with fewer staff and resources.
+We aim to support projects in both large and small communities across the state.
+Preparing a high-quality proposal can be more challenging for smaller communities with limited staff and resources.
 We may, therefore, give preference to projects from organizations based in and serving rural and frontier communities.

 Involving stakeholders and community members